apilayer/currencylayer-API/docs/specifications.md

 ### "privacy"

-This property was included to prompt the customer to take a look at this service's [Privacy Policy](https://currencylayer.com/privacy), which defines the principles of how and for which purposes data provided by users will or will not be used.
+This property was included to prompt the customer to take a look at this service's [Privacy Policy](https://currencylayer.com/privacy), which defines the principles of how and for which purposes data provided by customers will or will not be used.

 ```
 "privacy": "..."